ioanto/Project-Euler/README.md

 ├── Problem #X
 │   ├── problem_statement.txt         <-- The problem's statement, copied from Project Euler.
 │   ├── solution.py                   <-- The Python problem-solving script.
 Only returns the answer in the desired format.
-│   ├── approach.md                   <-- Only found in more complex problems, whose solution (whether theory or implementation) is not very straightforward.
+│   ├── approach.pdf                   <-- Only found in more complex problems, whose solution (whether theory or implementation) is not very straightforward.
 For completion's sake.
 ```
 ## Problem list